starkware-libs/sequencer/crates/sequencing/papyrus_consensus/README.md

 versions.
 Breaking changes are expected to happen in the near future.

 ## How to run
+* To view all consensus flags, run `cargo run --package papyrus_node --bin papyrus_node -- --help`.
+All consensus flags are prefixed with consensus.
 1. You must turn consensus on and provide a validator ID by passing: `--consensus.#is_none false --consensus.validator_id 0x<UNIQUE>`
+    1. By default the nodes expect 4 validators, with IDs: 0-3.
-2. Start by running any nodes which are validators for `consensus.start_height` which is by default 0 to avoid them missing the proposal.
+2. Start by running any nodes which are validators for `consensus.start_height` (default 0) to avoid them missing the proposal.
-   1. You can change the default number of validators by passing: `--consensus.num_validators <NUM_VALIDATORS>`
-   2. You can change the default topic by passing: `--consensus.topic "TOPIC"`
 3. You can test the consensus under simulated network conditions, by passing: `--consensus.test.#is_none false`
-      1. Optional arguments:
-         `--consensus.test.cache_size <CACHE_SIZE>`
-         `--consensus.test.random_seed <RANDOM_SEED>`
-         `--consensus.test.drop_probability 0` (set to 0 for now)
-         `--consensus.test.invalid_probability <INVALID_PROBABILITY>` (0 to 1)
+* Other configurations, such as the number of validators, network topics, timeouts, and testing options, can be customized using the relevant consensus flags.
+For more details, refer to the flag descriptions by running the command above.

 #### Bootstrap Node
 This must be run first: